filip-ku/FoodPal/README.md

 The program converts teaspoon to tablespoon and tablespoon to cup automatically when scaling, similar to how 1000g gets converted to 1kg.
 (3 teaspoons = 1 tablespoon and 16 tablespoons = 1 cup)

 The value inputted into scale is also taken in mind when downloading the recipe.

+# Live Language Switch

+The meaningful addition is the addition of a fourth language(French).

+The only thing that wasn't translated are the tables containing recipes, ingredients, and recipe steps when they are empty.
+This is because Scene Builder automatically assigns the text in english without the ability to change it to another language.